 Bicycle riders have the law on their side.
 Bicycle lanes put bicycle riders in the position to be exceptionally exposed to this type of road hazard where the bicycle rider may have no escape option: collide with the door or veer into oncoming traffic.

 (1) A person commits the offense of improper opening or leaving open a vehicle door if the person does any of the following:

 (a) Opens any door of a vehicle unless and until it is reasonably safe to do so and it can be done without interference with the movement of traffic, or with pedestrians and bicycles on sidewalks or shoulders.

 (b) Leaves a door open on the side of a vehicle available to traffic, or to pedestrians or bicycles on sidewalks or shoulders for a period of time longer than necessary to load or unload passengers.

 (2) The offense described in this section, improper opening or leaving open a vehicle door, is a Class D traffic violation.

 The "Dutch Reach" is a simple habit you can use which will help you always be turned and looking before opening your vehicle door.
 This method is just using your further arm to open the door so that your body is turned slightly and your head turned where you can see the bike lane or pedestrians before swinging the door open.

-Here is a Massachusetts Department of Transportation video which demonstrates the simple Dutch Reach technique.
+Here is a Massachusetts Department of Transportation video (on youtube) which demonstrates the simple Dutch Reach technique.